Table of content

 - Inhalation and Aerosolized goods:

 For inhalation and aerosolized goods, such as inhalers or nasal sprays, particle size analysis is very important.
 These formulations' effectiveness and deposition in the respiratory system are influenced by their particle size.
-By ensuring that the particles are within the appropriate range for effective delivery to the target site, particle size analysis aids to optimise medicine administration and the patient experience.
+By ensuring that the particles are within the appropriate range for effective delivery to the target site, particle size analysis aids in optimizing medicine administration and the patient experience.

 - Quality and Safety: